slashequip/laravel-pipeline-docs/docs/basic-usage.md

 Let's put together a super simple, familiar example by recreating user a simple registration Pipeline.

 :::tip Note
-Pipeline thrives in complex environments and something simple like user registration might be overkill but this example is to help you understand what Laravel Pipeline can do for you
+Pipeline thrives in complex environments and for something simple like user registration it might be overkill, but this example is to help you understand what Laravel Pipeline can do for you
 :::

+Let's start with the controller, generally your application will have three entry points, controllers, jobs and commands.
+These entry points are the best place to make use of pipelines.
+Even in this overly simple example you get to see how breaking up the code into Pipes you create a lot more readability.

 ```php
 namespace App\Http\Controllers;